jolmg/parsby/README.md

 `lit` is a combinator that takes a string and returns a parser for `lit`erally that string.

-## Parsing from a string, a file, a pipe, a socket, ...

-Any `IO` ought to work (unit tests currently have only checked pipes, though).
-When you pass a string to `Parsby#parse` it wraps it with `StringIO` before using it.

 ## Defining combinators

 If you look at the examples in this source, you'll notice that all